EarthScope/rover/docs/bugs.md

 # Known Bugs and Limitations

-## Sampling Frequency and Timespans
+## Quality, Sampling Frequency and Timespans

-MSEED files can contain data at multiple sampling frequencies.
-When `rover retrieve` uses the index to assess what data already exist it uses the *maximal* range across all sampling frequencies.
-So if N.S.L.C.Q has 20Hz data from 06:00 to 10:00 hours, but 10Hz data only from 08:00 to 09:00 then `rover retrieve` will assume all data exist from 08:00 to 10:00 hours.
+MSEED files can contain data at multiple qualities and sampling frequencies.
+When `rover retrieve` uses the index to assess what data already exist it uses the *maximal* range across all qualities and sampling frequencies.
+So if N.S.L.C has 20Hz data from 06:00 to 10:00 hours, but 10Hz data only from 08:00 to 09:00 then `rover retrieve` will assume all data exist from 08:00 to 10:00 hours.
 Any "missing" 10Hz data will never be downloaded.

+Also, when calculating differences between timespans of available data and local data for a particular SNCL, differences are only considered significant if they exceed the minimum sample time (multiplied by `--timespan-tol`, which by default is 1.5).
+So if a SNCL contains 20Hz and 1Hz data a significant gap in the 20Hz data my go undetected.

 ## Incomplete Handling Of Duplicate Data